 It’s a fact in today’s business world that meetings typically take up a large part of your day.
 In fact, some days are spent running from one meeting to the next with barely any time to catch your breath!
 However, I have rarely (okay, never) heard anyone say that these meetings are the best tools to execute against their company’s strategic plans.
 Well, at least that’s not what they tell me before they come to Rhythm Systems to fix their problems and leverage our unparalleled expertise on how to run meetings that truly work.
 In fact, so many of our prospects tell us that their meetings have become ineffective, we decided to make a video about it.
 If you’d like to see what a great cadence of effective meetings can do for you, visit our client page to find out more about what they say after working with us!

 With just a little bit of effort, you can make meetings one of the most productive parts of your day.
 I know it may seem hard to believe, but what other time do you have to brainstorm with your intelligent colleagues to solve the challenges facing your company?
 There is an old proverb that two heads are better than one, and there is a reason for it.
 An additional viewpoint, crucial insight, new data set or just a helping hand is often all that you need to overcome the challenge(s) you and your team are facing.
-Make the commitment now to make your meetings more productive and reap the benefits of focused teamwork by learning how to effectively run a meeting.
+Make the commitment now to make your meetings more productive and reap the benefits of focused teamwork by learning how to effectively run a weekly or monthly meeting.

 Running a meeting can be boiled down to six simple steps.
 Some of the steps may seem like common sense, but I think we can agree that sense is uncommon at most poorly run meetings.
 All six of these steps are important in their own way.
 Some may be new to you, but put the effort in now to set your organization up for success.
 Getting into the rhythm of running effective meetings week after week to drive the team towards their goals will reap benefits for you, your team and your company for years to come.
 Rhythm Systems has a robust library of meeting resources that will help you prepare, facilitate, create a personalized agenda, and outline the best meeting rhythms to maximize your meeting productivity.1.
 Targeted Invitee List